-- Heat exposure to the eggs during incubation period is responsible for the sex of hatchlings.
+- Heat exposure to the eggs during the incubation period is responsible for the sex of hatchlings.
 The eggs that got warmer temperature hatch females while those that experienced cooler temperature hatch males.

 - Sea turtles have a sharp vision underwater.
 However, they can not see well in the air.

-- The shell of sea turtles is actually part of its skeleton, which is made up of 50 bones including its spine and rib cage.
+- The shell of sea turtles is part of its skeleton, which is made up of 50 bones including its spine and rib cage.

 - Sea turtles possess an internal compass through which they detect the magnetic field of the Earth.
 Adults use it to navigate while the hatchlings use it to orient to the magnetic field of the Earth during their frenzy swim.